top of page

 But then another concept comes into play, perception.
 Perception is mediated by culture: the way we see, smell or hear is not a free determination but rather the product of various factors that condition it (Polti 2014).
 Perception is what really determines the success of our work as audio professionals, so I would like to take a moment with this post to think over the following ideas and invite you do it with me.

-I remember an anecdote from a colleague, where he told how after doing all the set up for a concert in a Mexican city, of which I do not remember the details, it was only after the blessing of the shamans and the approval of the gods that the event was possible.
+I remember an anecdote from a colleague, where he told how after doing all the set up for a concert in a Mexican city, it was only after the blessing of the shamans and the approval of the gods that the event was possible.

-Our work as audio professionals should be focused on dedicating ourselves to telling stories in more than acoustic terms, telling stories that bear witness to our socio-cultural context and who we are.
+Our work as audio professionals should be focused on dedicating ourselves to telling stories in more than acoustic terms, conveying stories that bear witness to our socio-cultural context and who we are.

 "Beyond any consideration of an acoustic and / or physiological order, the ear belongs to a great extent to culture, it is above all a cultural organ" (García 2007)